JaninaWibker/auth/README.md

 # auth

 **auth** is a selfmade authentication server that works with many of my other running projects.
 It provides a central account for all services.
-The authentication server and the other services using it rely on server-to-server communication as well as Json Web Tokens for authentication.
+The authentication server and the other services using it rely on server-to-server communication as well as JWTs for authentication.

 *auth* is planned to have a ldap frontend as well as the already existing one, which would allow *auth* to be used for many more services such as private git servers.